dyniec/dyniec.gitub.io/index.md

 title: About me
 ---
 ## > whoami
 Hi!
-I’m Paweł.
-I’m 28 and I have spent most of my life in Wrocław, Poland.
+I'm Paweł(he/him).
+I'm 28 and I have spent most of my life in Wrocław, Poland.
 Since 2020 living in Dublin, Ireland.
+In free time I work with Haskell, Nix and Rust.
+In my work I deal with highly distributed systems that make sure our server fleet is in a good shape.

 * functional programming fan
 * operating systems enthusiast